Hendra Setiawan: 2013–2016: Second World Championships, first All England, second Asian Games and third World Championships title

-In March 2014, Setiawan and Ahsan won the All England Open after beating the Japanese paring of Hiroyuki Endo and Kenichi Hayakawa in the final.
+In March 2014, Setiawan and Ahsan won the All England Open after beating the Japanese pairing of Hiroyuki Endo and Kenichi Hayakawa in the final.
 This was their first All England title for both Setiawan and Ahsan as a pair.
 Later, they were included in the Indonesian squad at the 2014 Thomas Cup in New Delhi.
 At the Thomas Cup, Setiawan and Ahsan won their first match against Lee Yong-dae and Yoo Yeon-seong, leading Indonesia to a 3–2 win in the quarter-finals tie against South Korea.
 Indonesia was then defeated by Malaysia in the semi-finals.
 Setiawan and Ahsan again lost to Lee and Yoo in the finals of the Japan and Indonesia Opens.
 They then recorded their second win over the Korean pair Lee and Yoo in the men's doubles final of the 2014 Asian Games, claiming Setiawan's second Asian Games gold.
 In November, Setiawan and Ahsan won the Hong Kong Open.
 They later played at an invitational tournament, named "Glory to the King", and won the men's doubles title after beating the home pair of Bodin Isara and Pakkawat Vilailak in the final.

 Setiawan and Ahsan won three titles in 2015, the Malaysia Open, BWF World Championships, and at the Dubai World Superseries Finals.
 They defeated Lee Yong-dae and Yoo Yeon-seong in the final of the Malaysia Open in April.
 At the Asian Championships, they failed to captured the title, losing to Lee and Yoo in the final in a close rubber game.
 At the Sudirman Cup, in the semi-final, Setiawan and Ahsan, defeated the four-time World Champions Cai Yun and Fu Haifeng in their opening match, but China took the next 3 matches to win 3–1 in their overall tie.
 Setiawan and Ahsan then lost in the semi-finals of the Indonesia and Chinese Taipei Opens.
 The duo then won their second World Championships title as a pair (third for Setiawan), after winning the 2015 BWF World Championships in their home country.
 They defeated Lee and Yoo in straight games in the semi-finals and in the final, they defeated the Chinese pair of Liu Xiaolong and Qiu Zihan 21–17, 21–14.
 After the World Championships, they were unable to win a title for the rest for the year, with their best results being semi-finalists at the French Open and Hong Kong Open.
 Setiawan and Ahsan won their second season-ending title at the Dubai World Superseries Finals after defeating Chai Biao and Hong Wei in the final.